-I’m excited to guest post over at Messy Marriage this week and open up about my not-so-perfect marriage!
+I’m excited to open up about my not-so-perfect marriage!
 Because seriously, who doesn’t have a little messiness in their marriage?
 How to make a messy marriage thrive is a work of love.
 I pray you’ll take a peek at my post about letting go of perfectionism in our marriages.
 And please reach out to someone if your marriage needs some healing.

-I have the privilege of hanging out in living rooms, kitchens and cars of so many amazing women across my state.
-As a Christian radio personality, I have gotten thousands of prayer requests directly sent to me and the biggest request is for healing in their marriage.
+I have the privilege of hanging out in living rooms, kitchens and cars of so many amazing women across my state as a Christian radio personality.
+I’ve received hundreds of prayer requests directly over the years, most of them asking for healing in their marriage.
 Sometimes it’s nice to know that we aren’t going through hard things alone!

 DISCLAIMER: If you’re in an abusive marriage, stop reading and seek help immediately.
 Get yourself (and kids, if applicable) to safety!
 Call a local domestic abuse shelter or the National Domestic Violence Hotline (1-800-799-SAFE) to find a professional counselor near you.